rorystephenson/flutter_map_marker_popup/README.md

 ![Example](https://github.com/rorystephenson/project_gifs/blob/master/flutter_map_marker_popup/demo.gif)

+## FAQ

+* Why is the popup not showing when I tap the marker?
+   Make sure you don't have a GestureDetector in your Marker's builder which is preventing this plugin from detecting the Marker tap.

 ## Clustering

 If you want both marker popups and marker clustering, this plugin's popup functionality has been integrated in to the wonderful [flutter_map_marker_cluster](https://github.com/lpongetti/flutter_map_marker_cluster) plugin.